While dogs are most famously meat-eaters, in truth they lean far towards being omnivores than we often give them credit for.

 In short, both kinds of this healthy grain are more than welcome in your dog’s diet.

 As we have already hinted at, rice is often already part and parcel of a dog’s diet, sometimes without the knowledge of even the most conscientious dog owner.

 That’s because rice, much like corn, is a staple grain that is often used to bulk out and round up the nutritional value of dog food.

 However, if you’re thinking about adding rice to your dog’s diet, keep in mind that your pup is unlikely to want it to the same degree as we human beings.

-Whereas we might treat rice as the core component of a given meal, adding flavours and sauces and meats to it and enjoying it that way, rice is more a supplement to be added sparingly to an existing balanced meal for your pet.
+Whereas we might treat rice as the core component of a given meal, adding flavors and sauces and meats to it and enjoying it that way, rice is more a supplement to be added sparingly to an existing balanced meal for your pet.

 In keeping with this, it’s also worth bearing in mind that just plain boiled rice is often the best way to feed your dog this nutrition.

-Also watch closely for any prepackaged rice, and read those ingredient lists on the back of packets carefully.
+Also, watch closely for any prepackaged rice, and read those ingredient lists on the back of packets carefully.

 Even a hint of onion or garlic in these ready-made meals can cause serious harm – both onions and garlic are incredibly toxic to dogs, and need to be avoided at all costs.

 If in doubt, stick with the rice that is sold in no-frills packages, free from flavoring and preservatives.